davidhozic/discord-advertisement-framework/docs/source/guide/core/shilldefine.rst

   `enabling the developer mode <https://beebom.com/how-enable-disable-developer-mode-discord/>`_, right-clicking on the guild of interest, and then left-clicking on *Copy Server ID*.
 - ``messages``: A list parameter of our message objects.
 Message objects represent the content that will be sent into specific channels, with a specific period.
-For our :class:`daf.guild.GUILD`, objects can be anything inherited from :class:`daf.guild.BaseChannelMESSAGE`.
-Two types of channel messages exist:
+For our :class:`daf.guild.GUILD`, messages can be the following classes:

   - :class:`daf.message.TextMESSAGE`: Message type for sending textual data.
 Data includes files as well.
   - :class:`daf.message.VoiceMESSAGE`: Message type for sending audio data / playing audio to voice channels.